 Article Updated On

-Prolonged exposure to asbestos can lead to tiny asbestos fibers becoming lodged in the lungs.
+Long periods of being exposed to asbestos can lead to tiny asbestos fibers becoming lodged in the lungs over time.

-The most common signs of asbestos being present in the lungs include shortness of breath, cough and chest pain.
+The most common signs of asbestos being present in the lungs include shortness of breath, a persistent cough and chest pain.

 Pleural plaques may develop prior to mesothelioma or lung cancer and are a sign that a person had enough exposure to be at risk of other diseases.